- How many courts do I need to host a local tournament?

 Visit the login area of www.familytennis.com.
 Follow the prompts to recover your log in and reset your password.

-A minimum of 3 divisions is needed to host a local tournament and you must return a minimum of 36 teams across those divisions to meet the hosts requirements.
+A minimum of 3 divisions is needed to host a local tournament and you must return a minimum of 18 teams across those divisions to meet the hosts requirements.
+Hosts will not be paid a commission if they don't hit this minimum requirements.

 The tournament format you choose will determine the minimum number of teams per division.
 However, a minimum of 4 teams is necessary to allow for a credible format (i.e. Round Robin – 3 matches with or without a playoff).

 You will only be approved for a sanction if you sign up for 3 divisions.
 However, if it turns out that you were only able to recruit teams for 2 divisions, we will handle on a case by case basis.
-In most instances, you will be approved to host.
+In most instances, you will be approved to move forward.

 Yes.
 However, in order to qualify for the Super Regional Playoff and National Championships, all tournament entries must be made online via familytennis.com and at the current NFTC price.
 In addition, The NFTC tournament branding and marketing materials must be used.
 By offering your players the chance to move on to the playoffs and national championship, you add an extra twist to your existing family tournaments.